Aisling Chin-Yee

-Aisling Chin-Yee (born 1982) is a Canadian film director, writer, and producer, who works primarily in Montreal and Los Angeles.
+Aisling Chin-Yee is a Canadian film director, writer, and producer, who works primarily in Montreal and Los Angeles.
 In addition to her work as a producer, Chin-Yee directed the films The Rest of Us (2019) and No Ordinary Man (2020).

 Early life and education

 Chin-Yee was born in Halifax, Nova Scotia.
-In 2004, Chin-Yee graduated from Concordia University with a degree in Communication Studies and a minor in Film Studies, concentrating in film production, theory, and analysis.
+In 2004, Chin-Yee graduated from Concordia University with a degree in communication studies and a minor in film studies, concentrated in film production, theory, and analysis.

 Career

 In 2006, Chin-Yee started her career as associate producer at the National Film Board of Canada.
 In 2010, she joined Prospector Films as producer.

 Her short film, Sound Asleep (2014), premiered at Lucerne International Film Festival.
 In 2015, her documentary film, Synesthesia, won best short documentary at the Crossroads Film Festival. she co-created the #AfterMeToo movement in 2017 along with Mia Kirshner and Freya Ravensbergen that consisted of a symposium, a report, and fund in partnership with the Canadian Women's Foundation.